0xPolygon/polygon-docs/docs/pos/how-to/troubleshoot/technical-faqs.md

 Try the following solutions:

-1. Start by checking and updating the `bor_rpc_url` parameter in the `heimdall-config.toml` file of the validator to any external node RPC providers and restart the services.
+1. Start by checking and updating the `bor_rpc_url` parameter in the `app.toml` file of the validator to any external node RPC providers and restart the services.
 This change helps to avoid missing checkpoints.

     !!! info
         At this point in time, the node will not mine blocks.
 So once the issue is fixed, the changes made have to be reverted for the node to return to normal functionality.